pond/dnd/party_gnog/campaign_2/playlists/part_4.md

 * (Erhu's Ghibli Music) Always With Me: Finding The Prayer; Garren in Helm's Hall
 * (Genshin) Surge Of Prophecies: Festival Of The Moon
 * (Genshin) The Fading Stories (Qingce Night): How Do You Say Goodbye?
 (Garren In The Turret Room)
-* (Genshin) Adeptus Solace: Gnog's Birthday Council - Neverember's Speech
+* (Genshin) Adeptus' Solace: Gnog's Birthday Council - Neverember's Speech
 * (Earthsea) A Journey: "Hey Everyone!
 We've Got Cake!"

 ### Epilogue